RSIP4SH/GTF/README.md

 # GTF
-Code for Infrared and visible image fusion via gradient transfer and total variation minimization
+Code for paper Infrared and visible image fusion methods and applications: A survey.
+Jiayi Ma, Yong Ma, and Chang Li.
+Information Fusion: 2019 ,45 ,153-178.